top of page

 LoDo Pain operates within a structured Clinical Governance framework designed to promote patient safety, regulatory compliance, and consistent standards of care.

-This framework includes structured review pathways for elevated-risk regimens, periodic compliance assessment, and proportionate safeguards based on total opioid exposure and clinical risk factors.
+This framework includes structured review pathways for elevated-risk regimens, medical director oversight for higher-risk prescribing decisions, periodic compliance assessment, and proportionate safeguards based on total opioid exposure and clinical risk factors.

 This framework includes: